 Although the BDC provides its services to all small business, it focuses on the technology and exporting industries in particular.
 The BDC’s vision as stated on their website is “to make a unique and significant contribution to the success of dynamic and innovative entrepreneurship in Canada.”
 The BDC also provides Canada-specific economic analysis and research to its clients and the greater public.

-The BDC helps small businesses by extending them loans and working capital financing, as well as advisory services providing practical solutions and objective advice to help growing businesses successfully address a wide range of challenges and opportunities.
+The BDC helps small businesses by extending them funding and working capital financing, as well as advisory services providing practical solutions and objective advice to help growing businesses successfully address a wide range of challenges and opportunities.
 Seed stage companies are additionally helped through a venture capital (VC) arm, which focuses primarily on information technology, healthcare & biotech, and clean/green energy startups located in Canada.

 BDC Capital, a subsidiary of BDC, offers specialized financing, including venture capital, equity as well as growth and business transition capital.